-According to Behavior, cockatiels are a monogamous species that mate/bond for the long-term.
-The article explored the paired relationships of cockatiels and found they were very likely to stay together after their offspring were grown.
+According to Behavior, cockatiels are a monogamous species that mate/bond for the long term.
+The article explored the paired relationships of cockatiels and found they were likely to stay together after their offspring were grown.

 Do Cockatiels Recognize Their Owners?

-Cockatiels will be able to single you out from other people.
-In fact, these birds are very prone to picking favorites.
-If you share the cockatiel with another person, it will choose a preferred owner and want that person’s attention more than anyone else’s.
+Cockatiels will single you out from other people.
+In fact, they’re prone to picking favorites.
+If you share the cockatiel with another person, it’ll choose a preferred owner and want that person’s attention more than anyone else’s.
 It might even try to protect you from other people by biting or hissing at them.